Kwiebs/Forpetswithlove/exampleSite/content/english/blog/cat-scratching-post-placement.md

 Think of it this way: you could have the most comfortable bed in the world, but if you placed it in the middle of a busy street, you'd never use it.
 The same logic applies to your cat's scratching posts.

-In this comprehensive guide, you'll discover **7 science-backed placement strategies** that transform ignored scratching posts into well-used favorites.
+In this complete guide, you'll discover **7 science-backed placement strategies** that transform ignored scratching posts into well-used favorites.
 These aren't random suggestions—they're based on feline behavior research, veterinarian recommendations, and real-world success stories from thousands of cat owners.

 ---

-## Why Placement Matters More Than You Think
+## Why placement matters more than you think

 ### The Science Behind Cat Scratching Behavior

-Before we dive into specific locations, understand WHY placement is so crucial:
+Before we dive into specific locations, understand WHY placement is so important:

 #### 1. Territory Marking is Location-Specific
 Cats scratch to mark territory with both visual marks and scent (from paw glands).
 They choose specific locations based on:
-- **Scent accumulation:** Areas that already have their scent
+- Scent accumulation: Areas that already have their scent
-- **Visibility:** Places where other cats/humans will see the marks
+- Visibility: Places where other cats/humans will see the marks
-- **Traffic patterns:** High-traffic areas need more marking
+- Traffic patterns: High-traffic areas need more marking

 #### 2. Accessibility > Aesthetics
 Your cat doesn't care if the scratching post "looks nice" in the corner.
 They care if it's: